johnwcowan/subsetg-book/intro-020-glossary.md

 character string `foob`, whereas `SUBSTR('101001'B, 1, 4)`
 is the bit string `'1010'B`.

+**union**: A variable or minor structure that can hold objects of more than one type or size, but only one at a time.

 **`¬`**: The logical "not" symbol, the only non-ASCII character used in PL/I.  As a unary operator, it means "not"; as a binary operator, it means "exclusive or".
 It can also be used in